w314/notes/javaNotes/oop.md

 example: Shape class, getArea() method

+### Polymorphism

-### 54 Describe polymorphism and how would you use it in a project?
+> Describe polymorphism and how would you use it in a project?

 `polymorphism` means "taking on many forms".
 In OOP polymorphism provides the means to perform a single action in multiple different ways